The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: Introduction

-The trace operator has connections to transcendental Okounkov bodies, as studied in \cite{Deng17, DRWNXZ}.
-With the help of the trace operator, one can introduce the valuation vector of a general closed positive $(1,1)$-current along a smooth flag.
-This leads to a natural alternative definition of transcendental Okounkov bodies using the valuations of all closed positive currents in a given cohomology class.
-We can prove that this definition coincides with the traditional definition in \cite{Deng17} and the details will appear elsewhere.
+The trace operator is closely linked to transcendental Okounkov bodies, as studied in \cite{Deng17, DRWNXZ}.
+It allows one to define the valuation vector of a closed positive $(1,1)$-current along a smooth flag, leading to an alternative description of transcendental Okounkov bodies of a big cohomology class.
+This definition agrees with the one in \cite{Deng17}; see \cite[Section~10.3.3]{Xiabook} for details.

+Recently, the theory of trace operators has been applied to the study of b-divisors, yielding some novel estimates of the volumes of currents.
+We refer to \cite[Theorem~C]{Xiabdiv2}.

 Understanding to what extent can potentials dominated by $\Tr_Y^\theta(V_\theta)$ be extended from $Y$ to a $\theta$-psh functions on $X$, would likely lead to progress on the null-locus = non-K\"ahler locus conjecture of Collins--Tosatti (see \cite[Conjecture 1.1]{CT22}).
-Most likely, this will require a much deeper understanding of extension phenomenon in K\"ahler geometry (c.f. \cite{DGZ16,CGZ13, CT14,DRWNXZ}).
+Most likely, this will require a much deeper understanding of extension phenomenon in K\"ahler geometry (c.f. \cite{Bl_sui,GZ_ann,CGZ13, CT14,DGZ16,DRWNXZ}).

 \paragraph{Acknowledgments.} We benefited from discussions with Sébastien Boucksom, Junyan Cao, Huayi Chen, Siarhei Finski, Vincent Guedj, Henri Guenancia, Chen Jiang, Rémi Reboulet, Yi Yao, David Witt Nystr\"om, Kewei Zhang, Zhiwei Wang and Yu Zhao.
 We thank Sébastien Boucksom, Shin-ichi Matsumura, and Valentino Tosatti for their comments on a preliminary draft.